Ozath/ot-harjoitustyo/documents/brainstorming.md

   + Implement as automatic functionality on exit if puzzle not solved.
 Save to [sudoku.txt](https://github.com/Ozath/ot-harjoitustyo/blob/master/data/sudoku.txt) file in [data](https://github.com/Ozath/ot-harjoitustyo/tree/master/data).

-- Instead of reading a prebuilt sudoku puzzle from a file, generate a random sudoku puzzle on game start.
+- Instead of reading a prebuilt sudoku puzzle from a file, generate a random sudoku puzzle on game start (e.g. (N)ew option).
+  + Add some difficulty metric to the grid.
+This can be based on the amount of initial numbers given.

+- Prevent player from making a move that breaks the constraints of the puzzle.

 ### Sudoku (src/sudoku)